A Zariski dense exceptional set in Manin's conjecture: dimension 2: Zariski density of the geometric exceptional set and the counterexamples

 \

-In this section we prove Corollary $\ref{cor1.5}$. =Again we work over the field $k=\bQ(\zeta)$ and follow the notations in Theorem $\ref{the1}$.
-By Section $\ref{sec3.2}$, rational points on rational curves in $\left|-2K_S\right|$ are contained in the exceptional set.
-So it is sufficient to show these rational points are dense in $S$.
+In this section we prove Theorem $\ref{thm2}$.
+Again we work over a field which contains $\bQ(\sqrt{-3})$ and follow the notation in Theorem $\ref{the1}$. \begin{proof}[Proof of Theorem $\ref{thm2}$] By Proposition \ref{propgesofdp1}, rational points on rational curves in $\lvert-2K_S\rvert$ are contained in the geometric exceptional set if we assume the Picard rank of $S$ is $1$.
+So it is sufficient to show that the set of these rational points is dense in $S$.

 The elliptic curve $E$ has a dense set of rational points since it has positive rank.
-Since $\mu$ is dominant, we only need to show general members in $\cC$ has a dense set of rational points.
-It is well-known that a rational curve has infinite many rational points if and only if it has a smooth rational point. (\cite[Theorem A.4.3.1]{HS13}) Thus by Theorem $\ref{the1}$ (3), our assumption follows.
+Since $\mu$ is dominant, we only need to show a general member in $\cC$ has a dense set of rational points.
+It is well-known that a rational curve has infinitely many rational points if and only if it has a smooth rational point \cite[Theorem A.4.3.1]{HS13}.
+Thus by Theorem $\ref{the1}$ (3), the proposition follows. \end{proof}